Jirka-Mayer/BachelorThesis/thesis-text.md

 | 41     | 02, 03, 16     |
 | 49     | 03, 05, 09, 11 |

-We end up with 6 writers, 17 pages (7 distinct), 115 staves and over 5840 tokens.
+We end up with 6 writers, 17 pages (7 distinct), 115 staves, and over 5840 tokens.
 Annotations for these pages can be found in the file `app/muscima_annotations.py`.
 These annotations have been performed by me - the author of this thesis.
 Experience regarding the annotation process is described in the [following section](#123).

-Lastly we want to show a frequency table of the most common tokens in the evaluation dataset.
+Lastly, we want to show a frequency table of the most common tokens in the evaluation dataset.
 The table contains generic variants of the tokens.
-Table containing common pitches is the very next table.
+A table containing common pitches is the very next table.

     table of generic tokens